 Back in New York, Dylan continued to perform in Greenwich Village, as well other cities during 1963, and also a few television shows.

 On May 12, 1963, Dylan sparked controversy when he walked out of a rehearsal for a scheduled appearance on The Ed Sullivan Show.
 Dylan wanted to perform “Talkin’ John Birch Paranoid Blues” but was informed by CBS Television’s “head of program practices” that the song was potentially libelous to the John Birch Society.
 Rather than comply with the censorship, Dylan refused to appear on the program.
 He did perform several days later with Joan Baez on May 18, 1963 at the Monterey folk festival in California.
 His second album, Freewheelin’ Bob Dylan was released at the end of May 1963.Following the murder of Medgar Evers on June 12th, 1963, Dylan was moved to write a song about the incident, which he titled “Only a Pawn in Their Game.”
-In Mississippi that summer, there were voter registration drives underway in various communities, one of which was Greenwood, Mississippi.
-It was here that Dylan visited on July 2, 1963 after an overnight flight.
-He performed there before a small gathering of civil rights workers and did the song “Only A Pawn in Their Game” and others.
-Pete Seeger, who had been there for a few days already, also performed at the Greenwood gathering.
+In Mississippi that summer, there were voter registration drives underway in various communities, one of which was in Greenwood, Mississippi.
+It was here that Dylan visited on July 2, 1963 at the urging of fellow folksinger, actor and Newport Folk Festival co-founder, Theodore Bikel.
+After an overnight flight to Mississippi, paid for by Bikel, Dylan performed “Only A Pawn…” and other songs in Greenwood before a small gathering of civil rights workers.
+Pete Seeger, who had been there for a few days already, also performed at the Greenwood gathering, which Theodore Bikel and others also attended.
 Elsewhere that summer, Dylan would also perform his songs, including those with the civil rights themes, at numerous performances.
-At the July 26, 1963 Newport Music Festival, he performed “Only A Pawn in Their Game” and did duets with Joan Baez, some in small group sessions.
+At the July 26, 1963 Newport Music Festival, he performed “Only A Pawn…” and did duets with Joan Baez, some in small group sessions.
 On the main stage near the end of the festival, the songs “We Shall Overcome” and “Blowin’ in the Wind” were performed with a larger group that included Dylan, Baez, Pete Seger, the Freedom Singers, and Peter, Paul and Mary.
-In late August 1963, at the historic “March on Washington,” Dylan sang “Only A Pawn in Their Game”, among others, at the Lincoln Memorial — where Dr. Martin Luther King made his famous “I Have A Dream” speech.
-Nor would Dylan end his songwriting of civil rights-related music with his 1963 Medgar Evers tune.
+In late August 1963, at the historic “March on Washington,” Dylan also sang “Only A Pawn…,” among others, at the Lincoln Memorial — where Dr. Martin Luther King made his famous “I Have A Dream” speech.
+Nor would Dylan end his civil-rights songwriting with his 1963 Medgar Evers piece.